-After Piazza Navona, you can take a short walk to the Piazza Sant’Eustachio, between the Pantheon and Piazza Navona and listen to some classical music.
-Or catch the bus to the Pantheon.
+After Piazza Navona, you can take a short walk to the Piazza Sant’Eustachio, between the Pantheon and Piazza Navona to grab what many think is Rome’s best espresso in Caffè Sant’Eustachio and listen to some classical music.
+Or wander back to the Pantheon (it’s not far).

 Piazza Navona is in heart of Rome’s historic centre and there is a good range of hotels here.
 You can search for hotels in Piazza Navona, read hotel reviews and book your Rome hotel, here.>